 In Section 2.3.4 of its SHSR, the licensee stated that it followed the guidance in Appendix B of the SPID to develop input ground motions for the site response analysis, and in Section 2.3.5, the licensee described its implementation of the random vibration theory (RVT) approach to perform its site response calculations.
-Finally, Section 2.3.6 of the SHSR shows the resulting amplification functions and associated uncertainties for the eleven input loading levels for the each base case profile.
-Consistent with the SPID, the licensee used a minimum median amplification value of 0.5 in the analysis.
+Finally, Section 2.3.6 of the SHSR shows the resulting amplification functions and associate uncertainties for the eleven input loading levels for the each base case profile.